ebachard/Linux_Alsa_Audio_Record/README.md

 It should work on any recent Linux box using Pulseaudio, and the compilation depends on alsa (libasound2, lib libasound2-dev), pulseaudio and the pthread library.

-Be carefull, this code is provided without any gar it will work on your machine, and you use it at your own risks !
+Be carefull, this code is provided without any warranty it will work on your machine, and you use it at your own risks !

  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,